spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 When the server sees the SPIFFE ID of the agent's own SVID, he fetches and signs all registration entries, for with the agent's SPIFFE ID is authorized.
 The selection query is construed as follows:

-1. Fetche all registration entries that have the agent's SPIFFE ID set as parentID
+1. Fetch all registration entries that have the agent's SPIFFE ID set as parentID
-2. Also recursively fetch all decendants of the resulting list of SPIFFE IDs.
+2. Determin from the server's database what additional properaties the specific agent is associated with.
-3. Determin from the server's database what additional properaties the specific agent is associated with.
+3. Fetch any SPIFFE ID that &mdash; at least &mdash; declares one selection on any of those additional properties.
-4. Fetch any SPIFFE ID that &mdash; at least &mdash; declares one selecto on any of those additional properties.
-Don't decend on their children, though.
+4. Also recursively fetch all decendants of the resulting list of SPIFFE IDs.

 Those are the workload entries signed and returned to the agent.

 # SPIRE Concepts